 Your bookkeeping processes need to be reliable and allow you to be as efficient as possible.
 Fortunately, many accounting technologies on the market can help streamline your accounting workflow.

 Your bookkeeper needs to understand how to use these tools to create an efficient bookkeeping process for your business.
 Doing so will allow you to save a significant amount of time on manual data entry and will also reduce your bookkeeping costs.
-Plus, you eliminate the need for physical document storage when you take advantage of cloud-based technology.
+Plus, you eliminate the need for physical document storage when you use cloud-based technology.

 Your bookkeeper should know how to use different accounting tools to make your receivables and payables processes more efficient, ultimately improving your cash flow.
 Software like QuickBooks Online and Dext Prepare can help you manage your expenses, while platforms like Plooto can assist with vendor payments.